 6 More Great Things to Do in Santa Ynez Valley

 Solvang: Solvang's Danish heritage is apparent everywhere, and while it's touristed up to the max, we still like the interesting shops which make its downtown a great place for a stroll.
 You can also sample traditional Danish foods at any of several restaurants and bakeries.
+Explore Danish cuisine using the guide.
 If you're a particular fan of storyteller Hans Christian Anderson (The Ugly Duckling, The Princess and the Pea), you'll find a museum dedicated to him upstairs in The Book Loft Building at 1680 Mission Drive.

 Cute Critters: With lots of great ranch land, it seems like someone is raising almost anything around here.
 You can visit Flying V Llama Ranch (appointment required), check out the miniature horses (only 36 inches tall!) at Quicksilver Miniature Horse Ranch at 1555 Alamo Pintado Rd. or stop by Ostrich Land to get a better look at the big birds which you can also see from the highway.